 - Advocacy – From the moment you hire representation, your lawyer will become your voice and handle all communication with every party involved, including the insurance companies.

 - Investigation – A car accident lawyer will conduct an independent investigation in order to prove liability and ensure that you receive full and fair compensation for your injuries.
-If necessary, they will hire an accident reconstruction expert to determine how an accident occurred and who was at fault.
+If necessary, they will hire an accident reconstruction expert to determine how an auto accident occurred and who was at fault.

 - Negotiation – Many car accident cases settle by way of pre-trial negotiations.
 Lawyers are skilled negotiators and have experience dealing with the tactics of insurance companies.
-This can prove invaluable when it comes to the settlement agreement, as insurers tend to offer a low amount in order to resolve the matter quickly, but a qualified lawyer will make sure you are awarded the maximum amount of compensation for your losses.
+This can prove invaluable when it comes to the settlement agreement, as insurance companies tend to offer a low amount in order to resolve the matter quickly, but a qualified lawyer will make sure you are awarded the maximum amount of compensation for your losses.

-- Trial Experience – Although most car accident cases are settled outside of court, there is a chance that it may be necessary to take your case to trial.
+- Trial Experience – Although most Birmingham car accident cases are settled outside of court, there is a chance that it may be necessary to take your case to trial.
 If this occurs, the insurance company will have a legal team representing them, so having a car accident trial lawyer by your side to advocate for you in front of a judge and jury will be vital to a successful outcome.